The 1990s were home to the wildest and wackiest trends of our lifetimes. The simple act of mentioning the ’90s brings about an array of memories.

 In a Maryland high school, Shakur studied poetry before moving cross-country to California.
 He continued his pursuits in stage performance before earning his GED.

-After continuing his studies in poetry, Shakur began recording music, which spawned the release of his four studio albums.
+After continuing his studies in poetry, Shakur began recording music, which spawned the release of his four studio albums, the last two—Me Against the World and All Eyez on Me—topping charts.

-Rivalries between coastal hip-hop scenes intensified.
-Shakur was shot and killed in September 1996.
+Shakur’s career was rife with gang conflict.
+After rivalries between coastal hip-hop scenes intensified, Shakur was shot and killed by an unknown assailant in September 1996.

 7. Shania Twain

-Canadian-born Twain began singing in bars as a child to help pay the family bills.
-Twain always regarded the process of writing music as true art and something that she deeply respected.
+Twain began singing in bars as a child to help pay the family bills.
+She always regarded the process of writing music as true art and something that she deeply respected.

-Following the success of her albums in the 90s, Twain solidified herself as a household name in the 90s.
+Following the success of her albums in the ’90s, Twain solidified herself as a household name.
 Her music made even the most reluctant listeners fans of country music.

 8. Mariah Carey

 After winning several high-profile singing competitions, Dion began recording music in the United States.
-Her contemporary hits such as “Because You Loved Me,” “The Power of Love,” and “It’s All Coming Back To Me Now” rocketed her to success.
+Her contemporary hits in the ’90, such as “Because You Loved Me,” “The Power of Love,” and “It’s All Coming Back To Me Now,” rocketed her to success.

 10. Janet Jackson

-Jackson had her eyes on a law career but took on a few acting roles to support herself in the meantime.
+Youngest sibling of the Jackson family, Janet Jackson did not initially see herself as a stage performer.
+She had her eyes on a law career but took on a few acting roles to support herself in the meantime.
 This decision shifted her focus and culminated in her father/manager signing her to a record deal in 1982.

-Jackson is known for her lyrical take on gender and racial issues.
-Her influence is prominent in the pop/R&B community.
+Jackson is known for her lyrical take on gender and racial issues, and her influence continues to be prominent in the pop/R&B community.

 11. Alanis Morissette

-Born in 1974 in Ottawa, Ontario, Morissette began her musical explorations at six when she learned to play the piano.
+The ’90s queen of alternative rock, Alanis Morissette, was born in 1974 in Ottawa, Ontario.
+She began her musical explorations at six when she learned to play the piano.
 By the age of ten, she had already written her first song.

-Her unique grunge-rock style paved the way for many other famous pop/rock artists.
+Her unique grunge-rock style paved the way for many other famous pop/rock artists and gained her many accolades, including seven Grammys, a Brit Award, and fourteen Juno Awards.

 12. Snoop Dogg